ElektraInitiative/libelektra/doc/decisions/error_message.md

 Reasons to keep it:
 * Probably could be used to categorize errors such it is done in the http protocol
-* Good to use for shellrecorder scripts to test for errors
+* Good to use for shellrecorder scripts/unit tests to test for errors
 * Possibility for automation (eg. if a certain error number occurred you could automatically trigger certain actions)

 Reasons against it:
 * Extra line
+* String comparison is needed to check for which error it is (unit tests, shellrecorder).
+Maybe that is not really a problem.

 Suggestion:
 Giving an error a number like it is done in C programs as return code seems to be outdated for elektra, especially when